MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 - Execute an Azure CLI command and store output in a variable.
 - Read a local JSON file and store property values in a variable.

-Some common use-cases for variable usage are:
+Some common use-cases for variables are:

 - Get information about an existing Azure resource, such as a resource ID.
 - Get output from an Azure CLI command, such as a password.